Have One Day in Amsterdam? Here’s What to See, Do, and Eat!

 Today, you can visit the inside and learn about the history of the building, Dutch royalty, and see art from the famous period known as The Golden Age.
-If you want to visit the Palace and learn about Dutch history with an audio guide, you can check for Palace tickets here.

-Across the street from the Palace, you will see the National Monument which was built in 1956 to remember those Dutch citizens who died in war – originally World War II but also more recent conflicts.
+Across the street from the Palace, you will see the National Monument which was built in 1956 to remember those Dutch citizens who died in war – originally World War II but also in more recent conflicts.

 The Old Church